jaredloomis/Haskell-OpenGL/README.md

 All commands using the `-O` or `-O2` flags performed basically the same, with a decrease of `1%` CPU usage from `-fllvm`, well within the margin of error.
 The version of llvm used was 3.4, which is "untested", so performance could be increased with the correct version.

+Flags that also seem to help
+- -funfolding-use-threshold=16

 <h2>Todo</h2>

+- <b>#1 - Don't use IORefs in the World data structure!!!!</b>

 <h4>Additions</h4>
 - Walking
 - Text / GUI